baranyildirim/helmvendor/README.md

 This tool is extracted from tanka.
+It is intended to act as the missing "vendor" sub-command of the helm CLI.

 It is equivalent to `tk tool charts`, with all of the jsonnet specific functionality removed.